Amutha37/CodeCademyProject-/README.md

 _________________________________________________________________________

-These are the projects I have completed during my training and learning from Web Development Path on CodeCademy.
+These are completed projects from Web Development Path on CodeCademy.

 --------------------------------------------------------------------------